Sep 05, 2024

 When I began investing in Tesla (TSLA) in 2019, I bought the stock because I believed in electric vehicles.
 They made sense to me.
 Someday, we'll be out of gas.
 We'll need electric vehicles.
 Stocks go up in the long run and demand for electric vehicles will grow in the future, so I made it a long term investment.
 I've been lucky enough to lock in multi-bagger profits along the way.
 Today, I am still heavily invested in the company.
 It's still my largest holding, at 17% of my investing portfolio.

 Tesla cornered the EV market in the early 2020s, growing its sales impressively.
 My stock soared.
 Tesla was overbought in 2021, before the EV wave fizzled out with interest rates jacked up.
-The stock's value was cut in half midway through 2024, 3 years topping out during the pandemic money printing run.
+The stock's value was cut in half midway through 2024, 3 years after topping out during the pandemic money printing run.
 These days, electric vehicle sales are decelerating.
 Other automakers struggle to sell them profitably.
 Despite the Cybertruck being the best selling $100K+ truck, Teslas are less exceptional nowadays than they used to be.
 People who want to buy electric have other options besides the Model 3.
 But they still have a competitive advantage over legacy auto.
 China is a different story.
 Most likely, the government will tax the Chinese vehicles to help out American EV makers.

 In 2024, the company finds itself heading down a new road: autonomous vehicles.
 Elon himself said on the earnings calls, if you don't believe vehicles will drive themselves someday, sell the stock.
 The rise of the robotaxi is now what we investors are told to wait for.